 Use a Heating Pad

 If cold treatments don’t seem to be doing the trick, try the opposite method and apply heat to the affected area.
 Your child can place a heating pad over the affected area for pain relief.
 If you don’t have a heating pad, a warm washcloth can be effective as well.

-The pain of newly-tightened braces is certainly awful, but it’s important to remember that it’s only temporary.
-After a few days, your child’s mouth with adjust to their braces, and the pain will subside.
-While all of the previous methods will help alleviate the mouth pain from braces in the meantime, there’s no substitute for the healing powers of time.
+The mouth pain from newly-tightened braces is certainly awful, but it’s important to remember that it’s only temporary.
+After a few days, your child’s mouth will adjust to their braces, and the pain will subside.
+While all of the previous methods will help alleviate the pain in the meantime, there’s no substitute for the healing power of time.